-Another example of an interactive map of a textual world is Deena Larsen's Marble Springs (figure 3).5This literary hypertext tells the story of a ghost town in Colorado.
+Another example of an interactive map of a textual world is Deena Larsen's Marble Springs (figure 3).
+This literary hypertext tells the story of a ghost town in Colorado.
 Here the reader navigates the text by navigating the map of the town or the map of the cemetery.
 If she clicks on a house on the city map, she gets a poem that relates to its female inhabitants; if she clicks on a gravestone on the cemetery map, she gets the inscription.
 On the map of Marble Springs, each house, each grave holds a link, just as highlighted words do on a textual screen.
 These links enable the reader to move back and forth between the geographic map and the texts connected to it.
-Thanks to the cartographic interface, the reader is no longer cast as the external operator of a textual world who travels around Marble Springs through the mediation of the cursor.
+Thanks to the cartographic interface, the reader is no longer cast as the external operator of a textual machine, as is the case in most hypertexts, but as an embodied member of the textual world who travels around Marble Springs through the mediation of the cursor.